Politics of South Asia Beyond India

 - Department of Politics and International Studies

-This course is designed to provide students with a broad introduction to the conceptual, historical, and sociological factors that contribute to politics in South Asia 'beyond India'.
-Emphasising comparison, the course focuses on Pakistan, Bangladesh, Nepal, Sri Lanka, and Afghanistan, as well as (time permitting) Bhutan and the Maldives.
-Where appropriate, India is also included.
+This module is designed to provide students with a broad introduction to the historical and sociological factors that contribute to politics in South Asia.
+The module takes a country-specific and a comparative approach, It focuses on comparisons between states around South Asia, particularly, Afghanistan, Pakistan, Bangladesh, Nepal, Sri Lanka, and (time permitting) Bhutan and the Maldives.
+On several occasions, we examine these countries from a comparative perspective that also includes India.

 Objectives and learning outcomes of the module

-- Acquire knowledge of South Asian politics 'beyond India' – historical trajectories and major themes as well as similarities and differences across countries.
+- Acquire knowledge of South Asian politics – its historical trajectories and major themes as well as similarities and differences across countries

-- Critically engage with the scholarly approaches relevant to an understanding of South Asian politics 'beyond India' as well as important debates in the theoretical and historical literature.
+- Critically engage with the scholarly approaches relevant to an understanding of South Asian politics as well as important debates in the theoretical and historical literature.

 Method of assessment